What is a data mesh?

 To create your federated governance, implement automated policies around both platform and data needs.
 Use a high degree of automation for testing and monitoring.
 Adopt a code-first implementation strategy to handle standards, policies, data products, and platform deployment as code.

 Data mesh can be an effective way to implement enterprise data platforms, but it isn't the best solution for all organizations.
 Data mesh requires autonomous teams that can work independently.
-It works best in large, complex organizations that need to scale their analytics adoption beyond a single platform and implementation team and has independent business units.
+Data mesh works best in large and complex organizations that have independent business units and need to scale their analytics adoption beyond a single platform and implementation team.

 When using data mesh, take special care when implementing your governance so you don't create silos.
 Always keep product thinking for data at the core of your implementation to ensure success.